 8. Follow Their Lead

-Let your child dictate what you play with.
+Let your child with nonverbal child autism dictate what you play with.
 Let them decide when to start and stop.
 This aids in getting them to engage with you, if you join them.

 9. Looks, Sounds, Partial Words, Words